jmetzger/training-helm-cicd/helm/commands/install.md

 helm -n app-tln1 get values my-nginx helm -n app-tln1 get manifest my-nginx helm -n app-tln1 get manifest my-nginx | grep "150Mi" -A4 -B4
+# Can I see all values use -> YES
+# Look for COMPUTED VALUES in get all ->
+helm -n app-tln1 get all my-nginx
 ```

 ### Uninstall